mcrumm/phoenix_profiler/README.md

 ### 4. Add the PhoenixWeb.LiveProfiler Plug

-Note this section is required only if you are using LiveView, otherwise you may skip it.

 Add the LiveProfiler plug on the bottom of the `:browser` pipeline on your Router, typically found in `lib/my_app_web/router.ex`: